 Whether you delight in the opulence of Victorian furniture or prefer the sparseness of a modern look, furniture shopping is simple.
 Your additions should fit your taste and lifestyle, be easy to maintain, and, most important, fit within your budget.

-Here are some guidelines for simplifying your selection of furniture, window treatments, and floor coverings.
+Here are some guidelines for simplifying the process of selecting furniture, window treatments, and floor coverings for your family.

 If you have children, consider getting well-made wooden or wicker furniture that can be easily wiped clean of crumbs, spills, and fingerprints; and upholstered couches with sturdy frames that can withstand repeated trouncing from your kids.

-In lieu of solid-colored wall-to-wall carpeting, opt for patterned area rugs that have a slip-proof backing; the patterns will hid the inevitable spills and spots of daily family life.
+Instead of solid-colored wall-to-wall carpeting, opt for patterned area rugs that have a slip-proof backing; the patterns will hide the inevitable spills and spots of daily family life.